 When you start a virtual machine (VM) instance on Compute Engine, the VM uses one of the CPU platforms that is available on Compute Engine.
-A CPU platform contains one of the available CPU processors described in the following table.
+A CPU platform contains one of the available CPUs described in the following table.
 Compute Engine offers both Intel and AMD processors for your VMs.

 Unless otherwise specified, a VM instance uses the default processor of the zone where the instance is to run.
 You can optionally specify another processor instead of the default processor, if another processor is available in the selected zone.
 For a list of zones and the available CPU processors, see Regions and zones.